In this article, we will go through a detailed comparison of Hashgraph vs Blockchain and understand their seminaries and differences.

 The Hashgraph is designed to offer a secure, fair, and fast network.
 It is implemented using Java and Lisp programming language.
 This also means that it also supports Solidity.
-One of the most significant advantages of Hashgraph network is its speed.
-We will cover all the significant aspect of the comparison below.
+One of the most significant advantages of the Hashgraph network is its speed.
+Now that you know what is Hashgraph let’s move on to all the significant aspects of the comparison below.
 Let’s get started.

 |Programming language||Java and Lisp||Different languages|

 |Accessibility||Private, public if Hedera Hashgraph||Depends, can be public, private or hybrid|

 |Consensus||Virtual Voting||Proof of Stake, Proof of Work, Proof of Elapsed Time and more!|